-The original castle consisted of a circumference of defensive walls with a shape similar to an oval, preceded by an irrigated moat.
-The thickness of the wall reached 1.6 – 2 meters.
-The gate was on the east side, probably it was a simple passage in the wall.
-The residential part was a two-story (and with cellar) tower house with dimensions 7.8 x 10 meters, on the north-western side of the perimeter, opposite the gate.
-The wall and the tower were made of unworked stones, and the corners of the tower were accented with stone blocks.
+The original castle consisted of an oval-shaped circumference of the defensive walls, preceded by an watered moat.
+The wall thickness was up to 1.6 – 2 meters.
+The gate was on the south-eastern side, so it faced the church.
+It was probably an ordinary passage in a wall with a pointed portal.
+The residential part was a one-storey building with a basement, 7.8 x 10 meters, located on the north-west side of the perimeter, opposite the gate.
+It was coupled with the perimeter wall and associated with it at the level of the first floor.
+Perhaps it had the form of a tower.
+The wall and the building were built of unworked stones, and the corners of the building were accentuated with ashalr.

-The rooms of the first floor and ground floor of the tower were accessible from separate entrances, located on the side of the wall alley in the south-west wall.
-It is known that the entrance on the ground floor level could be blocked by a bar.
-The ground floor and basement of the tower had a barrel vault, while the upper floor received a wooden beam ceiling.
+The residential building had at least three storeys.
+The rooms on the first floor and the ground floor were accessible from separate entrances, located from the side of the wall alley in the south-west wall.
+It is known that the entrance on the ground floor level could be blocked with a bar, and the entrance to the first floor led from the crown of the defensive wall.
+The ground floor and the basement of the building had a barrel vault, while the first floor was covered with a wooden beam ceiling.

 At the end of the Middle Ages, the tower house was expanded, filling the western corner and thus creating a two-bay building with dimensions of 10×16 meters.
 Its new entrance in the front wall was covered with a bolt.
 The remaining buildings could be timber houses in the inner courtyard of the castle.